griffin-cli/griffin-cli/README.md

       --columns=<value>  only show provided columns (comma-separated)
       --cwd=<value>      the directory where griffin's config file is located, both relative and absolute paths are supported; default: .
-      --env=<value>      [default: default] the name of the environment (e.g. prod, qa, staging), this can be any alphanumeric string; default: default
       --filter=<value>   filter property by partial string matching, ex: name=foo --no-header        hide table header from output
       --no-truncate      do not truncate output to fit screen